aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/validation-profiles.md

 === "YAML"

     ```yaml
+    # List of validation profiles defining hardware, logging, and fabric-related validation rules.
+    # Validation profiles can be referenced from node definitions (for example under `l3leaf.nodes[].validation_profile`) and support single-level inheritance using `parent_profile`.
     validation_profiles:
       - name: <str; required; unique>

         # Inherit settings from a parent profile defined under `validation_profiles`.
         # Max one level of profile inheritance: profile -> parent_profile
         parent_profile: <str>

+        # Hardware validation thresholds for the device.
+        # These settings are only applied when `platform_settings/custom_platform_settings[].feature_support.hardware_validation` is set to `true`.
+        # If hardware validation is disabled, all hardware validation checks are skipped and the keys under this section are ignored.
         hardware:

           # Minimum number of power supplies required for the device.
 Set to 0 to skip validation.